Peter-Walsh/SimpleBankingSystem/README.md

-Assuming that you have everything installed on your machine, all you have to do to is run the file at:
+Assuming that you have everything installed on your machine, all you have to do to is run the file at Main.java located here: SimpleBankingSystem >>> src/main/java >>> Main >>> Main.java
-SimpleBankingSystem >>>